- img 3 loading...

 The "Skyview _ COT Weather" version requires you to also have "Climates of Tamriel" installed and activated.

 Indeed you won't have rain or snow coming through the roof and yet you'll see it through windows or while out on the porch or in the stable.
-With that effect come a couple of inherent visual 'quirks': (1) there's usually a small but noticable light change as you walk through the trigger, and (2) the substituted fx rain or snow will always be at a constant level and doesn't fluctuate with the variations from light to heavy you encounter outdoors.
+With that effect come a couple of inherent visual 'quirks': (1) there's usually a small but noticable light change as you walk through the trigger, and (2) the substituted fx rain or snow will always be at a constant level and doesn't fluctuate with the variations from light to heavy that you will encounter outdoors.

 That being said this script is a godsend for those wanting to create external homes and maintain any degree of immersion during inclement weather.
 'Frostfall' users are most appreciative as well.